 This lavender seeds for bees seed packet is made from quality recycled manilla paper and measures 9 x 12 cm.
-The Lavender seeds (Vera variety) are in a sealed plastic wallet and the sowing instructions are printed on the back.
+The Lavender seeds (Vera variety) are in a paper sachet and the sowing instructions are printed on the back.
 Please let us know your personalisation details above.
-You will get around 50 seeds per packet.

 Lavender was known as Elfleaf and Spikenard many years ago.
 Its Latin name Lavendula comes from the Latin, “to wash” – the Romans used to add it to their bath water.

 It is said that Lavender possessed no scent at all until the Virgin Mary spread Christ’s swaddling clothes on a Lavender bush to dry, when from this time it adopted its characteristic scent.
 It was an ingredient in “Four Thieves Vinegar”, which was supposed to render immunity from plague to those who robbed plague victims after death.
 Carry Lavender and you will be able to see ghosts.
 Plant around the outside of the house to keep out evil spirits and bad luck.